Myndex/Myndex/README.md

 ## My Non-GitHub Content

 [**The Myndex Linktree**](https://linktr.ee/Myndex) A bunch of links relating to APCA contrast anc color.

+[**Modern Password Theory in a Nutshell**](https://medium.com/tangledweb/modern-password-theory-in-a-nutshell-da87db012c08) Would it surprise you to know that fistsmash passwords aren't really more secure than one you can actually remember?
+Article at Tangled Web

 [**A Contast of Contrasts**](https://medium.com/tangledweb/a-contrast-of-contrasts-3ddda0f4061b] Article at Tangled Web